Duterte ‘seriously considering’ cutting ties with Iceland

-MANILA, Philippines (AP) - The Philippine president is “seriously considering” cutting diplomatic ties with Iceland, which spearheaded a resolution that asked the U.N.’s top human rights body to look into the thousands of deaths of suspects under his anti-drug crackdown.
+MANILA, Philippines (AP) - Philippine President Rodrigo Duterte is “seriously considering” cutting diplomatic ties with Iceland, which spearheaded a resolution that asked the U.N.’s top human rights body to look into the thousands of deaths of suspects under his anti-drug crackdown.

-Presidential spokesman Salvador Panelo told reporters late Monday that the Iceland-initiated resolution which was adopted by the U.N.
-Human Rights Council in a vote last week in Geneva showed “how the Western powers are scornful of our sovereign exercise of protecting our people from the scourge of prohibited drugs.”
+Presidential spokesman Salvador Panelo told reporters late Monday that the Iceland-initiated resolution, which was adopted by the U.N.
+Human Rights Council in a vote last week in Geneva, showed “how the Western powers are scornful of our sovereign exercise of protecting our people from the scourge of prohibited drugs.”

-Panelo says President Rodrigo Duterte “is seriously considering cutting diplomatic relations with Iceland” for initiating the “grotesquely one-sided, outrageously narrow, and maliciously partisan” resolution.
+Duterte told Panelo that he “is seriously considering cutting diplomatic relations with Iceland,” Panelo said, adding that the resolution was “grotesquely one-sided, outrageously narrow, and maliciously partisan.”

 Human rights groups, however, have lauded the resolution as crucial to helping end the drug killings and bringing perpetrators to justice.